splunk/splunk-connect-for-snmp/docs/source/index.rst

 Splunk Connect for SNMP
 ===================================================

-Splunk Connect for SNMP is an edge deployied containerized and highly available solution for collection of SNMP data for Splunk Enterprise, Splunk Enterprise Cloud and Splunk Infrastructure Monitoring.
+Splunk Connect for SNMP is an edge deployed containerized and highly available solution for collection of SNMP data for Splunk Enterprise, Splunk Enterprise Cloud and Splunk Infrastructure Monitoring.